Your Credit Score

 Some banks and building societies will allow you to use an unarranged overdraft, but your credit score could be impacted if you do.

 Instead, you could apply for an arranged overdraft on your current account.
 You’ll only be charged daily interest as and when you use it.

 Just be aware, the amount you can borrow with an overdraft might be more limited than other types of credit and, if you use the full amount, you won’t have that safety-net to fall back on in the short-term.

 An overdraft might not be the most cost-effective way to manage long-term borrowing.
 Rather than all of your holiday expenses, which might take considerably longer to repay, an overdraft could help you to cover the cost of holiday emergencies, or an essential short trip.

 You might be able to borrow more against your current mortgage, or remortgage with a new lender to pay for the trip of a lifetime.

 However, this could depend on:

-While interest rates are low, you might consider borrowing more on your mortgage to pay for a holiday.
+When interest rates are low, you might consider borrowing more on your mortgage to pay for a holiday.
 But it’s really important to consider the impact of future changes in interest rates, and your financial circumstances.

 Because your mortgage is secured against your home, it could be repossessed if you don’t keep up with your repayments.
 That in itself might be a reason to choose an alternative borrowing option.